pantherale0/SendSpinAndroid/README.md

 Issues:
 - There is possibly a sync/pipeline issue where the playout offset (which is used to match the output of the app to the other playing devices in a group) can vary from one app run to another.
 I have found myself using -160mS and -320mS to achieve the same results.
 Needs investigation.
-- Only foreground mode
-- When a group is playing, and the app is connected, it won't play audio until a track change is forced on music assistant
+- When a group is playing, and the app is connected, it won't play audio until a track change is forced on music assistant (but I believe this is a server side bug which i've reported to HA)
 - The local/group volume controls aren't working properly
 - .... it hasn't had much testing!